superbrothers/kubernetes-docs/kubectl_wait.md

   # Wait for the pod "busybox1" to contain the status condition of type "Ready".
   kubectl wait --for=condition=Ready pod/busybox1

+  # The default value of status condition is true, you can set false.
+  kubectl wait --for=condition=Ready=false pod/busybox1

   # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command.
   kubectl delete pod/busybox1
   kubectl wait --for=delete pod/busybox1 --timeout=60s